 For the first time in Glen Rock since organized soccer was introduced by the GRSC over 50 years ago, there is one soccer organization offering a single player development pathway which affords players at every skill level a place to play.

-Training for FCGR teams is provided by professional trainers from United Soccer Academy (USA), with over 30 years' youth soccer training experience.
+Training for FCGR teams is provided by professional trainers from United Soccer Academy, with over 30 years' youth soccer training experience.

-We welcome you to join us for the most exciting and innovative addition to Glen Rock youth sports in decades!
+We welcome you to join us for the newest addition to Glen Rock youth sports in decades!

-Registration is now closed for the 2022-2023 seasonal year tryouts.
-All players in birth years 2013, 2014, and 2015 were invited to try out.
-Please contact us at FCGllenRock@gmail.com to arrange for a player evaluation.
+Registration is now closed for the 2023-2024 seasonal year tryouts.
+All players in birth years 2014, 2015, and 2016 are still able to receive an evaluation.
+Please contact us at FCGlenRock@gmail.com

 Recreational Soccer (Glen Rock Soccer Club)